-- 16. As a result of the Respondent's failure to decide the Long Term Outstanding IC Review Applications within a reasonable time, the Applicant: - a. has been prevented from appropriately engaging in scrutiny, discussion, comment and review of the Government's activities relating to the various requests for information, and - b. is unable to progress each FOI request because, in the absence of a decision by the Respondent, he is unable to either obtain the relevant documents, or lodge an application for review by the Administrative Appeals Tribunal under paragraph 57A(1)(a) of the FOI Act.
+- 46.20.
+As a result of the Respondent's failure to decide the Long Term Outstanding IC Review Applications or exercise its discretion pursuant to s 54W(b) of the FOI Act within a reasonable time, the Applicant: - has been prevented from appropriately engaging in scrutiny, discussion, comment and review of the Government's activities relating to the various requests for information, and - b. is unable to progress each FOI request because, in the absence of a decision by the Respondent, he is unable to either obtain the relevant documents, or lodge an application for review by the Administrative Appeals Tribunal under s57A(1)(a) of the FOI Act.